William-Verstraeten/adalunatics/index.markdown

 <center> <h1>Research questions : </h1> </center>

-1. Can we extract quotes related to MeToo movement or Sexual Harassment in the workplace from Quotebank 2015-2020?
+1. Can we extract quotes related to the MeToo movement or Sexual Harassment in the workplace from Quotebank 2015-2020?
 2. What is the impact of the traumatic vs non-traumatic events on the MeToo movement, based on quotes and tweets involved in #MeToo?
 3. Is there a gender bias in the speakers of quotes related to sexual harassment ?
 4. Can we observe cancel culture as a ramification of the #MeToo movement?